 Ask yourselves these questions when developing your bot’s personality:

 There are lots of different ways to come up with a personality, and all of them are correct.
-You might consider thinking about personality mapping techniques including the Caliper Profile, or the Myers & Briggs Type Indicator.
+You might consider thinking about personality mapping techniques including the DiSC Profile or the Myers & Briggs Type Indicator.

 For Big Blue Bank, you may consider striking a balance between an official tone and a friendly, trusting tone.
 Look at the most successful banking employees with great relationships with their customers.
 How do they act?
 In what situations do they joke around, and in what situations are they serious?